Hungarian conquest of the Carpathian Basin: Borderland of empires

 The territories attached to the Frankish Empire were initially governed by royal officers and local chieftains.
 A Slavic prince named Pribina received large estates along the river Zala around 840.
 He promoted the colonisation of his lands and also erected Mosaburg, a fortress in the marshes.
 Initially defended by timber walls, this "castle complex" (András Róna-Tas) became an administrative center.
 It was strengthened by drystone walls at the end of the century.
 Four churches surrounded by cemeteries were unearthed in and around the settlement.
 At least one of them continued to be used up to the 11th century.

 Pribina died fighting the Moravians in 861, and his son Kocel inherited his estates.
 Kocel was succeeded around 876 by Arnulf, a natural son of Carloman, king of East Francia.
 Under his rule, Moravian troops interved into the conflict known as the "Wilhelminer War" and "laid waste from the Raab eastward" between 882 and 884, according to the Annals of Fulda.

 Moravia emerged in the 820s under its first known ruler, Mojmir I. His successor, Rastislav, developed Moravia's military strength.
 He promoted the proselytizing activities of the Byzantine brothers, Constantine and Methodius in an attempt to seek independence from East Francia.
 Moravia reached its "peak of importance" under Svatopluk I who expanded its frontiers in all directions.

 Moravia's core territory is located in the regions on the northern Morava river, in the territory of the present-day Czech Republic and Slovakia.
 However, Constantine Porphyrogenitus places "great Moravia, the unbaptized" somewhere in the regions beyond Belgrade and Sirmium (Sremska Mitrovica, Serbia).
 His report supported further theories on Moravia's location.
 For instance, Kristó and Senga propose the existence of two Moravias (one in the north and other one in the south), while Boba, Bowlus and Eggers argue that Moravia's core territory is in the region of the southern Morava river, in present-day Serbia.
-The existence of a southern Moravian realm is not supported by artifacts, while strongholds unearthed at Mikulcice, Pohansko and other areas to the north of the middle Danube point at the existence of a power center in those regions.
+The existence of a southern Moravian realm is not supported by artifacts, while strongholds unearthed at Mikulčice, Pohansko and other areas to the north of the middle Danube point at the existence of a power center in those regions.